ethereum/EIPs/EIPS/eip-3.md

 [1] a.k.a "shallow stack attack" and "stack attack".
 However, to be precise, the word ''stack'' has a different meaning within the EVM, and is not to be confused with the ''call stack''.

 [2] https://github.com/pipermerriam/ethereum-stack-depth-lib

+# Specification

+The opcode `CALLDEPTH` should return the remaining call stack depth.
+A value of `0` means that the call stack is exhausted, and no further calls can be made.